sakshamsharma/acehack/posts/2016-06-12-chromeffx.md

 <img src="/images/articles/ram-plot.png" style="width: 95%; height: auto;"></img>

 > Don't laugh at the plot :P
+>
+> Also, the higher one is Chrome, although it's not apparent.
+>
+> Bad gnuplot skills ^

 ### Power
 I measured the power output of my laptop's battery while doing various actions on both browsers, and Firefox again demonstrates much lower usage.
 Really good for people who keep running out of battery and complain they cannot figure out the reason (Yes, I'm also talking about myself).
 Firefox, good job there!